antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity_student_version.md

 ##### Clustering with tSNE maps

 We've seen that the expression of genes differs among the samples and some types of tumors seem to specifically express certain genes.
 To further explore the type of data we're dealing with, an unbiased unsupervised type of clustering analysis is a good idea.
 One recently developed algorithm is the tSNE map.
+Similar cells will clump together on the map.

 * Click the button below to show the tSNE map in R2